1911 News

 ""Most true.
 Personally, I confine myself to looking on at the gardening, and I know I don't think about business then.
 I can only think what a silly way the other chap has of doing things.""

 ""Your friend can choose just how he will have his land laid out.
 A well known firm of designers will make him a plan free, flowers here, for instance, vegetables there, fruit trees over yonder, or he can keep the garden for flowers and vegetables and take a portion of an orchard.
-One of hte orchards we have is full of 5 year old trees and the price of the land would include the trees in their present perfection.""
+One of the orchards we have is full of 5 year old trees and the price of the land would include the trees in their present perfection.""

 ""Can you advise as to suitable furniture?""